Working on Superyachts

-How to start working on super yachts?
+How do I get a job on a Superyachts?
 This is a question that we get asked a lot at Flying Fish.
 Getting started can appear a bit daunting, if you are considering working on a Superyacht then we have some advice from our experts that you may find useful.

 The first thing to do is get qualified, whether as a Stewardess or Deckhand.
 You will need to learn your role onboard before you begin looking for work.